aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 ::: details The conversation and reactions

-:comet: : _Here I come!_ (started to _fish_ Toko with her fishing rod)
+☄ : _Here I come!_ (started to _fish_ Toko with her fishing rod)

-:comet: : _Everybody, please listen to my radio program!_
+☄ : _Everybody, please listen to my radio program!_

-:tropical*drink: : \_Well, she is that kind of idol who won't forgot to promote for her own program even when she's on her vacation.*
+🍹 : _Well, she is that kind of idol who won't forgot to promote for her own program even when she's on her vacation._

-:tropical*drink: : \_Are you having a good time Hoshimachi?*
+🍹 : _Are you having a good time Hoshimachi?_

-:comet: (Still trying to fish Toko happily)
+☄ (Still trying to fish Toko happily)

-:tropical*drink: : \_Alright, it seems like she's having a good time*
+🍹 : _Alright, it seems like she's having a good time_

 :::